 The medical center will not be adding any beds as a result of the project, Doherty noted.
 However, the number of single-bed rooms will increase, which will improve the patient experience.

 Getting it Right

 “As we look to improve the patient experience and drive efficiencies in workflow to achieve excellence in patient care and safety, it is important we get it right,” Cathcart said.
 “We have inter-professional teams involved in the design of the area and we continue to engage our staff for feedback as the project progresses.”

 Mockup rooms have been created to enable the construction and design teams to get feedback directly from frontline team members about the design and development of each type of room undergoing renovation.

 A new indoor ambulance bay is set to open this summer at University of Minnesota Medical Center.
 The new ambulance garage—which replaces a smaller outdoor ambulance bay—will allow medical staff and EMS teams to better serve the community in a climate-controlled environment.
 “We are thrilled to have an enclosed heated garage that will be equipped to improve our capabilities and to provide a safer and more private environment for patients being transported to and from the hospital, especially during inclement weather,” said Emergency Medicine Physician Gregory Loppnow, MD.

-- Summer launch for new patient pharmacy
+- August launch for new patient pharmacy